The kids really are the future.

 Another of the most under-represented amenities?
 Green space.
 About 30 percent of millennial employees want green space in their building, but just about 14 percent of employers provide it.

 Greenery naturally reduces stress, particularly the kind of stress that occurs at the office.
 Office work requires active attention: That means that focusing your mind on work is kind of like flexing a muscle.
 After a while, that muscle starts to get tired.
 Research suggests that the best way to reduce the stress that comes from prolonged active attention is to spend some time in passive attention mode.
 There are a lot of ways to give yourself over to passive attention, but one of the easiest is to spend time surrounded by plants.
+Plants also naturally improve indoor air quality, which has been demonstrated to improve productivity.

 There are a lot of great ways to incorporate greenery into an office building.
 Some properties use green walls, which are “living” walls covered in greenery with lighting and water systems built in to keep them growing.
 Properties with balconies or courtyards can easily add plants without a large investment.